 Many applicants are concerned they will receive a different standard of review depending upon the port they visit to make the application.
 However, there is no apparent basis for this belief.

 Many applicants are also concerned about renewing TN status in a different location than where the initial TN was approved.
 Applicants fear that this might lead to additional scrutiny in how the application is analyzed.
-However, Customs and Border Protection (CBP) has made great efforts to ensure that all officers are properly trained to review TN applications and has instituted the use of a checklist for each TN application, to ensure consistency in application review.
+However, CBP has made great efforts to ensure that all officers are properly trained to review TN applications and has instituted the use of a checklist for each TN application, to ensure consistency in application review.

 By using a TN eligibility checklist in its interviews (instituted in 2014), CBP has brought greater structure and uniformity to the border application process.
 This checklist also serves as a quality guideline to what the application documents need to address, taking away much of the mystery of how the interview should proceed.